 Some take it as a challenge and jump right in while others are hesitant.
 It’s OK.
 Let them attempt it however they’re comfortable.
 You will get better work that way.

-I’ve done this art lesson several ways, but the painted paper approach is by far my favorite.
+I’ve done this Henri Matisse art lesson several ways, but the painted paper approach is by far my favorite.
 The contrast of painted papers versus solid-colored construction paper makes for interesting contrast.
 It adds both visual texture and vibrancy to the artworks.
+Not to mention how amazing they look hung up on the hallway bulletin board.
+This is one of those projects where teachers will stop by your room to tell you how great your board looks.
+Ask me how I know. 😉

 At the completion of this project a student said to me, “This was my favorite thing we’ve done all year!”
 It’s always an exciting teacher moment when a student says that!